 Support that all Cancer Alliances will receive in 2018/19 to transform care for their cancer patients includes:

-- Transformation Funding to deliver improvements in early diagnosis and quality of life for people living with and beyond cancer
+- Transformation Funding to deliver improvements in early and faster diagnosis and quality of life for people living with and beyond cancer

 - Dedicated support from our new analysis, evidence and data service